kube-rs/website/docs/blog/posts/2024-06-11-reflector-memory.md

 ## Thoughts for the future

-The fact that you can get >80% percent improvements from not using stores does hint at a further future optimization, allowing users to opt-out of the "store completeness" guarantee.
+The 2x overhead here does hint at a potential future optimization; allowing users to opt-out of the "store completeness" guarantee.

 !!! note "Store Tradeoffs"

     It is possibly to build custom stores that avoids the buffering of objects on restarts by dropping the store completeness guarantee.
 This is not practical yet for `Controller` uses, due to requirements on `Store` types, but perhaps this could be made generic/opt-out in the future.
+It could be a potential flattener of the peak usage.

 As a step in the right direction, we would first like to get better visibility of our memory profile with some automated benchmarking.
 See [kube#1505](https://github.com/kube-rs/kube/issues/1505) for details.